buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyCameraBlock.CanScan.md

 public bool CanScan(double distance, Vector3D direction)
 ```

-Checks if the camera can scan to the given direction and distance.
+Checks if the camera can scan to the given direction and distance (in camera local space).

 ### Returns